 (920) 629-8296 – Cell

 Tom was elected to the WSFA Board of Directors during the 2013 Convention, replacing longtime Director, Steve Krause.
 Tom a lifetime resident of Mishicot joined the department there in 1984.
 He was elected as President of the MFD in 1997 and was elected Lieutenant in 1999, a position which he still holds.
-Tom is state-certified Firefighter 1, Firefighter 2, and state-certified Driver Operator.
-He is also a member of the Mishicot Area Ambulance Service, joining in 1981 as Driver.
+Tom is a state-certified Firefighter 1, Firefighter 2, and a state-certified Driver Operator.
+He is also a member of the Mishicot Area Ambulance Service, joining in 1981 as a Driver.
 Tom continues to be active with the Ambulance Service, maintaining an EMT-B license since 1986.
 He is also a member of the Manitowoc County EMS Association, where he serves as Treasurer.
 Tom and his wife, Myrna, have three grown children.
 The oldest, Sam, a graduate of UW-Milwaukee, works with Tom at the Chevrolet dealership in Two Rivers, which he and three of his siblings own.
 His second child, Kenny, a graduate of IUPUI, works for Schmidt-Peterson Motorsports in Indianapolis.
 His youngest, Elizabeth, a junior at St. Norbert College, is majoring in English.
 Tom and Myrna are volunteer Puppy Raisers for Leader Dogs for the Blind, a school for the deaf, blind, and mute founded by the Rochester Lions Club.
 They are currently raising their sixth dog, Ruby, a pure-bred black Labrador Retriever.
 They began raising puppies in 2003.

 Director - James Hulleman